Snowballr provides financial education, not investment advice. Verify any advisor on FINRA BrokerCheck.

 Two-Factor Authentication (2FA)

-Example: After entering your password, the bank app sends a 6-digit code to your phone you must also enter.
+Example: After entering your password, the bank app prompts a 6-digit code from your authenticator app — without that code, the attacker is stopped.

 Key term